After months in lockdown, you might be craving to go somewhere else rather than your community and city.

 - You must be up to date with the government guidelines of the place that you’re travelling to and follow its recommendations.

-- Face mask is a must-have item, so make sure to always carry a comfortable one.
-You might need to wear it for long hours whilst travelling.
+- A face mask is a must-have item, so make sure to always carry a comfortable one.
+You might need to wear it for long hours while travelling.

 - Travelling during the coronavirus pandemic is highly unpredictable.
-At any moment, travel restrictions and quarantine can be placed, boarders can be closed and flights can be cancelled.
+At any moment, travel restrictions and quarantine can be placed, borders can be closed, and flights can be cancelled.
 Be flexible with your plans and don’t get frustrated if you can’t travel.

 PS.: What I’ve seen recently is holidays being cancelled by travel companies after quarantine being placed.
 So, if you book independently the risk is lower.

-My Experience Travelling During the Pandemic Within & Outside the UK
+My Experience Travelling During COVID Within & Outside the UK

 It has been a tough year for most of us!
 For some people tougher than for others…